-The most important of these competitions is the presentation contest, where teams that enter are given ten minutes explain their rocket design process to a panel of judges drawn from the aerospace industry.
+The most important of these competitions is the presentation contest, where teams that enter are given a set amount of time to explain their rocket design and flight testing process to a panel of judges drawn from the NAR and from aerospace industry.
 This type of competition is a scored part of the International Rocketry Challenge, so teams with ambitions to win TARC and move on to Paris should consider practicing for the Paris event by entering this at the US Finals.
-At the U.S. National Finals it is not a part of the overall team score, but it offers a \$1000 cash prize for the winner, and lesser cash prizes for 2nd and 3rd places.
+At the U.S. National Finals it is not a part of the overall team score, but it offers a cash prize for the winner, and lesser cash prizes for 2nd and 3rd places.